tmds/Tmds.Systemd/README.md

   }
   static class Journal
   {
+    // Returns whether the journal service can be available. bool IsSupported { get; }
-    // Returns whether the journal service is available. bool IsAvailable { get; }
+    // Returns whether the journal service is currently available. bool IsAvailable { get; }
     // The syslog identifier string added to each log message.
     SyslogIdentifier { get; set; } = "dotnet";